aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 The `<literal>` can be any value supported by MSL (or the Move language).
 A value assignment can also be omitted, in which case a default is used.
-For example, it is common to use `pragma option;` as a shortcut for
-`pragma option = true;`.
+For example, it is common to use `pragma option;` as a shortcut for `pragma option = true;`.

 Instead of a single pragma or property, a list can also be provided, as in `invariant [global, isolated] P`.

-### Pragma Inheritance
+### Pragma inheritance

-A pragma in a module spec block sets a value which applies to all other spec blocks in the module.
+A pragma in a module spec block sets a value that applies to all other spec blocks in the module.
 A pragma in a function or struct spec block can override this value for the function or struct.
 Furthermore, the default value of some pragmas can be defined via the prover configuration.